OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_queries.md

 Selecting the option _Add new_ when editing a query, you need to fill the following information:

 - **Alias**: The Alias of the property, i.e. the name you want to see it show up with;
 - **Path**: The Path to that property.
 If the attribute belongs to the entity, it can be selected.
-Else:
-  - If you want to get properties from a collection inside the entity, use '>', i.e. `OrderLines>_amount`;
-  - If you want to get properties from a reference inside the entity, use '.', i.e. `VATSummary._amount`;

 ### How to create an advanced query?